KieranCanter/kierancanter.dev/README.md

 ### Tech Stack

 The core technology stack I employed consisted of [TypeScript](https://www.typescriptlang.org/), [React](https://react.dev/), [Next.js](https://nextjs.org/), and [Tailwind CSS](https://tailwindcss.com/).
-While not inspired or based on the [T3 stack](https://create.t3.gg/) by [Theo Browne](https://www.youtube.com/@t3dotgg), I do believe it to be the most modern, modular, and effective stack for creating full-stack applications.
+Coincidentally, these are all a part of the [T3 stack](https://create.t3.gg/) by [Theo Browne](https://www.youtube.com/@t3dotgg).
+I discovered this tool after the project was already in development, and while it's not inspired or based on the stack, I do believe it to be the most modern, modular, and effective starting point for creating full-stack applications for the majority of use-cases.

 #### [TypeScript](https://www.typescriptlang.org/)